 - Unstable Footing–You can use a foam pad, sand, slackline, etc. It’s easy to get pretty crazy with this, but remember the goal isn’t to do “tricks,” but to work on having great form and stability in these movements.
 A little unstable footing can help with that.

 Be sure to adjust your practice of the front and back scales based on your current level of performance.
 Pay attention to your form, first and foremost, and only move on to more advanced variations when you’ve worked hard on the basic front and back scales.

 The front and back scales aren’t just another exercise to add to your ever-growing list of exercises some Internet guru told you to practice.
 They’re a fundamental example of how we teach progressive skill development.

 Any skill—physical or otherwise—has to be built through incremental progressions that directly address your areas of weakness.

-Our Floor One program, which features the scales along with many other fundamental exercises, is designed to help you build skills through incremental progressions.
+Our Integral Strength program is designed to help you build skills through incremental progressions.
 Through that process, you’ll build a foundation upon which you’ll layer increasingly complex skills.

-If you want to increase your level of skill and agility, Floor One is a good place to start.
+If you want to increase your level of skill, agility, and strength, Integral Strength is a good place to start.

 Master Skills the Smart Way

 With Integral Strength, you’ll build the kind of strength that carries over into demanding physical skills and dynamic sports.
 All you need is a pull-up bar and a bit of floor.